csev/dj4e/assn/dj4e_load.md

     site = Site(name=row[0], description=row[1], year=y, ... )
     site.save()

-You will need to do this for each of the numeric fields that might be missing.
+You will need to do this for each of the numeric fields that might be missing or have invalid data.

 Running the Script
 ------------------